httpsecure/hugo-cat/examplesite/README.md

 <img src="https://raw.githubusercontent.com/httpsecure/hugo-cat/main/images/tn.png" width=100% height=100%>

-this a hugo theme based on and rewrite without bootstrap .
+this a hugo theme based on red rose and rewrite without bootstrap .

 make it your own.